-Pre-application notifications, known as NOIs (Notices of Intent) are currently reported to county ag commissioners and, in Kern, are also shared with other farmers.
+Pre-application notifications, known as NOIs (Notices of Intent) are currently reported to CACs and, in Kern, are also shared with other farmers.
 An EHSC Pilot Project was funded in 2021 to use these NOIs to develop effective, culturally appropriate public notifications of pesticide applications.
-However, to date the Kern County agricultural commissioner has not complied with an order from the DPR to make these NOIs public, stating that he believes it is beyond the jurisdiction of AB 617.
-This issue remains ongoing.
+However, the Kern County agricultural commissioner did not agree with DPR's interpretation that his office had to provide these notices to the public based on his position that the issue was beyond the jurisdiction of AB 617.

-In part as a result of the inability to implement a notification system in Shafter, the state allocated \$10 million in the 2021-22 California state budget to develop and implement a statewide Pesticide Notification Network.
+In part as a result of the inability to implement a notification system in Shafter through AB 617, the state allocated \$10 million in the 2021-22 California state budget to develop and implement a statewide Pesticide Notification Network.
+DPR conducted four small notification pilot programs in 2022, two of which the EHSC pilot team participated in.
+The pilots were evaluated in a separate report by the UCD Center for Regional Change (results published May 2023).